Keep on top of your vehicle costs with Savvy’s car lease calculator

 Finance leases

 Finance leases are flexible agreements available to businesses for a range of assets, from cars to specialist commercial vehicles like trucks, forklifts and excavators to equipment.
-As this is an agreement between your business and the lessor, you’ll make payments directly to them, rather than salary sacrificing.
+As this is an agreement between your business and the lessor, you’ll make payments directly to them.

-You’ll have the same options for dealing with the residual at the end of your lease term, giving businesses flexibility in how to manage it.
+At the end of the lease, you’ll have the option to buy the car, sell it, trade it in or refinance the residual and extend your lease.
 You can also decide whether to include on-road costs like registration, insurance and servicing in your repayments (fully-maintained) or keep them separate (non-maintained).

 Operating lease